Anthony Ashley-Cooper, 10th Earl of Shaftesbury

-Ashley-Cooper was the grandson of Anthony Ashley-Cooper, 9th Earl of Shaftesbury.
-Ashley-Cooper's father was the heir apparent to the earldom and its subsidiary titles, but he predeceased his father.
+Lord Shaftesbury was the grandson of the 9th Earl of Shaftesbury.
+Shaftesbury's father was the heir apparent to the earldom and its subsidiary titles, but he predeceased his father, the 9th Earl.
 His death made his son next in the line of succession.
-When his grandfather died in 1961, Ashley-Cooper became the 10th Earl of Shaftesbury, Baron Ashley of Wimborne St Giles and Baron Cooper of Pawlett.
+When his grandfather died in 1961, Tony became the 10th Earl of Shaftesbury, Baron Ashley of Wimborne St Giles and Baron Cooper of Pawlett.

 The 10th Earl of Shaftesbury was a wealthy landowner of over 9000 acre in East Dorset, and received honours and awards for his philanthropic and conservationist work, which included planting over a million trees in South West England.
-He served as president of the Shaftesbury Society, pursuing the same goals of his second great grandfather, the 7th Earl of Shaftesbury, who had founded the organization as Ragged Schools in 1840.
+He served as president of the Shaftesbury Society, pursuing the same goals of his second great grandfather, the 7th Earl of Shaftesbury, who had founded the organisation as Ragged Schools in 1840.
 He also served as the vice president of Sir David Attenborough's British Butterfly Conservation Society.

 In November 2004, the 10th Earl of Shaftesbury went missing while in France, prompting an international police investigation.
 His remains were found at the bottom of a remote ravine in the foothills of the French Alps five months after his death.
 Investigations revealed that he was murdered by his brother-in-law during an argument regarding a divorce from his wife, Jamila M'Barek, both of whom were convicted of his murder.